 What to pack

 The tour of Palawan will mainly be a holiday of relaxation and sea.
 You will lie on the beaches basking in the sun and join several boat trips to visit the islands near the coast.
 Bring light clothing, a pair of comfortable sneakers for a walk, and a sweater/sweatshirt for the evening and slightly cooler days.
-Obviously, everything you need for the sea: swimsuit, flip flops, towel, hat and sunscreen.
+Obviously, everything you need for the sea: a swimsuit, flip flops, towel, hat and sunscreen.

-For boat tours, it is necessary to have a pair of rock shoes, a k-way (to protect you from the wind and water splashes), a dry-bag to avoid getting cameras or other objects wet, and a water bottle to avoid drinking the purified water offered during lunch.
+For boat tours, it is necessary to have a pair of rock shoes, a k-way (to protect you from the wind and water splashes), a dry bag to avoid getting cameras or other objects wet, and a water bottle to avoid drinking the purified water offered during lunch.

 In the travel medication kit, in addition to the specific personal medicines, you can put antipyretic, anti-inflammatory, intestinal antibiotic, lactic ferments, antispasmodics, a broad-spectrum antibiotic, disinfectant wipes and patches.
-It is better to have your own kit since once on the island, as it is not always easy to find medicinal products.
+It is better to have your own kit once on the island, as it is not always easy to find medicinal products.

 How to move around

 We always took local transport like buses, minivans and ferries (to Coron) to move around the island and reach our destinations.
 You can buy your ticket directly at the bus station, through local tour operators, by asking at the reception of your accommodation or, as we mainly did, using the search engines 12go.asia.com or Omio.com, a great help to plan our trip.